All Episodes

 Sit tight back before you know it.

-Uh the piece that we have up there with two, we have two things.
+The piece that we have up there, we have two things.

 We have a Wall Street Journal story on the Veterans Administration death book, 53 pages for veterans that's oriented toward making them make a decision to die.

-The whole 53-page PDF format book is there along with the Wall Street Journal story, and a great piece by Andy McCarthy today on the uh whole Obama health care uh situation as it uh as it stands now.
+The whole 53-page PDF format book is there along with the Wall Street Journal story and a great piece by Andy McCarthy today on the whole Obama healthcare situation as it stands now.

 Barb in Montana, a cell call.